Swin Transformer for Fast MRI: Introduction

-where $\mathcal{S}^q$ is the sensitivity map and $\mathcal{F}_{u} \in \mathbb{C}^{M \times N}$ is the undersampled 2D DFT matrix with $M\ll N$ to reduce the measurements of each $y^q$.
+where $\mathcal{S}^q$ and $n^q$ are the sensitivity map and inevitable noise of the $q^{\text{th}}$ coil ($S$ coils in total). $\otimes$ denotes the pixel-wise multiplication. $\mathcal{F}_{u} \in \mathbb{C}^{M \times N}$ is the undersampled 2D DFT matrix with $M\ll N$ to reduce the measurements of each $y^q$.
 With $S$ coils applied parallelly, one can obtain $y^{1}, ..., y^{S}$ simultaneously to reconstruct the latent image $x$.
 To reconstruct these PI acquired images, great progress in developing PI reconstruction techniques has taken place, proposing popular methods such as the simultaneous acquisition of spatial harmonic (SMASH)~\citep{Sodickson1997}, sensitivity encoding (SENSE)~\citep{Pruessmann1999} and generalized auto-calibrating partially parallel acquisition (GRAPPA)~\citep{Griswold2002}.

 The invention of CS theory~\citep{Donoho2006} further advanced the sampling efficiency of MRI.
-The CS-MRI utilised the non-linear methodology and sparse transformation to reconstruct the latent image from only a small portion of \textit{k}-space measurement under a much smaller downsampling rate than the Nyquist rate.
+The CS-MRI utilises the non-linear methodology and sparse transformation to reconstruct the latent image from only a small portion of \textit{k}-space measurement under a much smaller downsampling rate than the Nyquist rate.
 The general problem of MRI using the CS-MRI is to find the minimiser image to the following problem:

 where $\Phi$ is the sparsifying transformation, $\mathcal{F}_{u} \in \mathbb{C}^{M \times N}$ is undersampled 2D DFT with $M\ll N$, and $y \in \mathbb{C}^{M}$ is the observed undersampled measurements in \textit{k}-space.
-A range of non-linear reconstruction methods has demonstrated success in resolving this, including some fixed sparsifying methods such as total variance~\citep{Block2007}, curvelets~\citep{Beladgham2008} and double-density complex wavelet~\citep{Zhu2013}, and a few adaptive sparsifying models taking the advantage of dictionary learning~\citep{Ravishankar2011}.
-While both CS-MRI and PI-MRI can significantly reduce the required number of measurements in \textit{k}-space, the iterative algorithms are required to derive the image however prolong the reconstruction time and hence cause concerns when translated for actual clinical uses.
+A range of non-linear reconstruction methods has demonstrated success in resolving this, including some fixed sparsifying methods such as total variation~\citep{Block2007}, curvelets~\citep{Beladgham2008} and double-density complex wavelet~\citep{Zhu2013}, and a few adaptive sparsifying models taking the advantage of dictionary learning~\citep{Ravishankar2011}.
+While both CS-MRI and PI-MRI can significantly reduce the required number of measurements in \textit{k}-space, the iterative algorithms are required to derive the image however prolong the reconstruction time and hence cause concerns when transferred for actual clinical uses.